sarahgguwu/website/content/about.md

 I'm a 19 years old trans girl who's a bit of a nerd.

-I like transit, technology, gaming and a bunch of other stuff.
+Some things I'm interested in include, transit, urbanism, technology, electronic music, anime, gaming and a bunch of other stuff I couldn't be bothered to list.

 Come say hi on discord or send me an email (links are on the home page)